Advocacy: Maryland

 A national coalition of more than 120 local, regional, and national organizations advocating for federal funding, legislation and policy to end the HIV epidemic in the United States.
 Gay Men's Health Crisis (GMHC)

 World’s first HIV/AIDS service organization working to end the AIDS epidemic and uplift the lives of all affected.
-The Glasgow Manifesto
+The Gay Men of Color (GMoC) Fellowship

 International Coalition of Older People with HIV call to action for inclusion in decision-making and planning in all sectors of services. |